Understanding how they work so that you can use them effectively

 It runs down the back of the inside of the thigh to attach to the inside edge of the femur just above the knee joint.
 So its path is similiar to the two inner hamstrings (semitendinosus and semimembranosus) with the main difference being that it doesn't cross the knee.

-Like the hamstrings as whole, it can help to flex the hip but more importantly, it helps to internally rotate the thigh when the hip is extended.
-Or another way to think of it is that it neutralizes external rotation of the thigh when the hip is extended.
+Like the hamstrings as whole, the adductor magnus long head can help to flex the hip but more importantly, it helps to internally rotate the thigh.
+Or another way to think of it is that it neutralizes external rotation of the thigh.

 The "actual" hamstring muscles include the biceps femoris long head, the semimembranosus and the semitendinosus.

-Note that of these three muscles, the semimembranosus attaches closes to the capsule of the knee joint.
+Of these three muscles, the semimembranosus attaches closest to the capsule of the knee joint.

 Biceps femoris long head attaches, along with the short head muscle of the same name, to the top of the fibula.